-Many--if not most--charitable nonprofits seek exemption from federal income taxes through the Internal Revenue Service (IRS).
-Having this status is an achievement for nonprofits, because it let's potential supports know the federal government agrees that the organization is a legitimate mission-driven, rather than profit-driven organization.
+Most U.S. nonprofits seek exemption from federal income taxes through the Internal Revenue Service.
+Having this tax-exempt status is an achievement, because it shows potential supporters that IRS sees the organization as mission-driven, rather than profit-driven.

-Achieving this status may make the organization eligible to apply for exemption from some state and local taxes as well.
-Jurisdictions have their own rules about this, though, so be sure to check the rules with your state, county, and city officials to get every kind of exemption possible.
+Achieving this tax-exempt status may also make the organization eligible to apply for exemption from some state and local taxes as well.
+Jurisdictions are different, though, so check the rules in your state, county, and city to get every kind of exemption possible.

-You'll also find that the rules tend to be more relaxed for houses of worship.
-For example, IRS considers them exempt from federal income taxes, whether or not they apply for that tax exemption.
+You'll find that the rules tend to be more relaxed for houses of worship.
+For example, IRS considers them exempt from federal income taxes, whether or not they apply for tax-exempt status.

-Also, when you're making purchases or traveling on behalf of your nonprofit, be sure to ask in advance about potential tax exemption or other savings for nonprofit organizations.
+When you're making purchases or traveling on behalf of the nonprofit, be sure to ask in advance about potential sales tax savings or other benefits available only to tax-exempt nonprofits.

 What kind of funds do nonprofits receive?